-In each strand of PowerUp, students work through three zones of content that increase in complexity, each addressing skills from approximately 3 grade levels.
-Analyses showed that students working in higher zones at the end of the year had higher Spring FAST aReading proficiency rates, both overall and within each strand.
+In each strand of PowerUp, students work through three zones of content that increase in complexity, each addressing skills from approximately three grade levels.
+Analyses showed students working in higher zones at the end of the year had higher spring FAST aReading proficiency rates, both overall and within each strand.

-Overall, 90% of students who completed all three strands in PowerUp were proficient on their Spring FAST aReading assessment.
+Overall, 90% of students who completed all three strands in PowerUp were proficient on their spring FAST aReading assessment.